Skip to main content

 Option 01

-Apply for full-scope Medi-Cal this week, regardless of assets.
+Apply for full-scope Medi-Cal this week.

 Option 02